Iowa delegates stay pledged to former 2020 candidates

 “There will be a district, congressional district convention, a state convention, and at a certain point, the candidates that they’re pledged to will probably give them instructions that [they] want [then] to support another candidate,” WITCC Government Relations Coordinator Steve Warnstadt said.

-Chairman Jeremy Dumkrieger with the Woodbury County Democrats says delegates headed to the County convention on Saturday, March 21 will need to remain pledged to their candidates regardless.
+Chairman Jeremy Dumkrieger with the Woodbury County Democrats says delegates headed to the County Convention on March 21 will need to remain pledged to their candidates regardless.

 “The delegates are in place, they’re not going to move.
 If they’re non-viable at the state level, then those people that would be a delegate could move, but essentially the delegates are set in place,” Dumkrieger said.